aliciafoxx/mkdocs-website/docs/index.md

 I am a research scientist working to understand basic and applied ecology topics using experimental studies, synthesis and data science.
 I interrogate methods and best practices, ultimately to improve equity and inclusion issues in science and restoration practice.

-I conduct research on plant interactions and I work to understand how plant population variation influences interactions and species coexistence.
-My current work includes projects through the NSF BII New Roots For Restoration understanding interaction dynamics of native prairie plants.
+I conduct research on how plant traits influence plant-plant and plant-microbe interactions, including how traits are distributed within and between plant populations.
+My current work aslo includes applied ecology projects that inform restoration practices in tallgrass and dryland ecosystems.

-Research to inform restoration

-I’m working hard on synthesis projects and engaging in more metascience research to ask and answer how we can improve scientific outcomes starting with methods.

-Inclusion in science

-My work is moving into the intersection of ecology and data science

 ![](Foxx_headshot.jpg){: style="height:150px;width:150px"}

-My work:
+More on my work:

 Google scholar [profile](https://scholar.google.com/citations?user=nlWrL0YAAAAJ&hl=en)